 - 4.80.
 Static efficiency improves because, given the reduced need for a face-to-face interaction, these innovations lessen the input requirements (especially labour and physical offices) compared to the traditional advice supplied in person by investment professional in a bank branch (Canada Competition Bureau, 2017).
 These resources can be reallocated towards other more productive uses, reducing costs and expanding output. - 4.81.
 Cost efficiencies are necessary in the financial sector (WEF, 2017) given the challenge to meet consumers' demand of high returns (alpha, "excess returns over the market") while keeping risk low (beta, "extra volatility compared to the market").
 One way to balance these two goals (smart beta) is trading relatively safe instruments but very actively, aiming at earning extra returns (high alpha) containing risk (low beta).
 These innovations can facilitate this strategy relying on the use of big data, cloud computing and artificial intelligence.
-Thanks to the possibility of carrying out more transactions, many of these vehicles (like robo-advisers) tend to focus on low-cost and low-risk strategies (McQuinn, Guo, & Castro, 2016; AdC, 2018), like passive fund management and exchange-traded funds (ETFs) and indexed funds. - 4.82.
+Thanks to the possibility of carrying out more transactions, many of these vehicles (like robo-advisers) tend to focus on low-cost and low-risk strategies (McQuinn, Guo, & Castro, 2016; AdC, 2018), like passive fund management47 and exchange-traded funds (ETFs) and indexed funds. - 4.82.
 The ability to get advice and management services at a lower cost (in particular for the low-risk segment), and with other advantages like the lack of minimum investment amounts, increases ("democratizes") financial inclusion and ensures that these products are available for all consumers (and not only high-income ones).
 Access also improves because the pricing structure is more transparent and consumers keep a better control and monitoring of investments (McQuinn, Guo, & Castro, 2016).
 This leads us to deal with dynamic issues. - 4.83.
 Beyond static cost efficiencies, dynamic efficiency also goes up thanks to the correction of some market failures, mostly related to information asymmetries.
 The fragmentation of the value chain, with niche competitors specialized in asset management and others only in advice, may yield positive outcomes.
-Regulators praise the separation of investment consulting (IC) and fiduciary management (FM) because it helps to mitigate perverse incentives of managers to steer clients towards own products (FCA, 2017; McQuinn, Guo, & Castro, 2016).
+Regulators praise the separation of investment consulting (IC) and fiduciary management (FM) because it helps to mitigate perverse incentives of managers to steer clients towards own products48 (FCA, 2017; McQuinn, Guo, & Castro, 2016).
 Even incumbents might adapt to this situation by separating both areas (traditionally integrated).
-Therefore, potential conflicts of interest are somewhat prevented and better monitored without a regulatory solution (like vertical unbundling or separate accounting) which might take its toll on efficiency.
+Therefore, potential conflicts of interest are somewhat prevented and better monitored without

-&lt;sup>47 Robo-advisors with more active strategies are called quant advisors.
+47 Robo-advisors with more active strategies are called quant advisors.

-&lt;sup>48 Even if there are not perverse incentives (nor misbehaviour) by advisers, the latter may recommend their own products because of cognitive biases.
+48 Even if there are not perverse incentives (nor misbehaviour) by advisers, the latter may recommend their own products because of cognitive biases.